 Review formal degree requirements and course descriptions in the UCI General Catalogue.

 The School of Social Ecology's Graduate Services website includes a list of campus resources, and information about academic services.
-The School of Social Ecology Climate Committee is involved with advocating for and planning community-building events for our school's students.
+The Social Ecology Graduate Student Association (SEGSA) (formerly the Climate Committee) is involved with advocating for and planning community-building events for our school's students.
 The Director of Graduate Student Services also posts graduate student events, updates, and funding opportunities on the GSS Student Services Updates page.

 Ph.D.
 Program Learning Outcomes (PLO)

 |Ph.D.
 Program Home||Advising and Placement||Costs and Funding||Admissions Process|